thiago95macedo/weth/addons/l10n_br_resource/README.rst

   potential new contributors discovering new features to implement. ]

 1. Remove pybrasil from dependencies;
-2. Review parent_id many2one field to handle better relation with Odoo core;
+2. Review parent_id many2one field to handle better relation with WETH core;

 Changelog
 =========